turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

    Send both CUSD, and the CELO native token to your nodes public address

-   Have 2 terminal windows open one for running the light client and the other for entering comands
+   Have 2 terminal windows open one for running the light client and the other for entering command

    Make sure both are in the celo-data-dir